 If the term #goals had existed in 2002, Avril Lavigne would have been it for me.
 The girl was my icon.
 I related to Avril because we were both small in stature and unexpectedly foul-mouthed, and I admired her for not giving a damn about miniskirts or fake tanner or traditional femininity.

 This look put me in a better mental place.
-For one, the extra hundred layers of Badgal liner made me feel like the punky badass I was never brave enough to be 10 years ago.
-The Dr. Pepper Lip Smacker was a winning conversation piece at the office, as was the Hard Candy nail polish (the kind that comes with a collectible ring).
+For one, the extra hundred layers of eyeliner made me feel like the punky badass I was never brave enough to be 10 years ago.
+The Dr. Pepper Lip Smacker ($3) was a winning conversation piece at the office, as was the Hard Candy Nail Polish (the kind that comes with a collectible ring).
 But most importantly, to pull a true Avril, I finally got to straighten my hair with a Chi.

 All my fanciest middle and high school friends had Chi flatirons.
 I owned some strange off-brand contraption that required you to fill it with water like a clothing iron.
 But I never even asked for a Chi; it seemed too far-fetched a request.

-My first Chi may have come a decade too late, but I still felt vindicated.
+My first Chi, the Ceramic 1'' Hairstyling Iron ($80) may have come a decade too late, but I still felt vindicated.
 Upon its arrival, I ceremoniously slipped the tool out of its well-crafted cardboard packaging, uncoiled the cord, and plugged it in.
 It heated up in seconds, and after just a few runs, my hair was the straightest it had literally ever been.
 The middle schooler within in me nearly wept with joy.
 Finally, the nostalgic fun I’d been hoping for.

 PHOTOS: Blender, Amanda Montell